-Diego Pérez-Ordóñez was admitted to practise in 1996 and holds a doctor of law from the Catholic University of Quito.
+Diego Pérez-Ordóñez was admitted to practise in 1996 and holds a doctor of law degree from the Catholic University of Quito.
 He completed an undergraduate microeconomics course at the London School of Economics in 1990.
-Mr Pérez-Ordóñez is a partner with Pérez Bustamante & Ponce (and a member of its M&A antitrust practice).
-On the academic front, he is a professor of constitutional law (1999-present) at the Universidad San Francisco de Quito.
+Mr Pérez-Ordóñez is a partner at Pérez Bustamante & Ponce, and a member of its M&A antitrust practice.
+On the academic front, he has been professor of constitutional law at the University of San Francisco, Quito since 1999.